iqlusioninc/veriform/spec/draft-veriform-spec.md

 ## Acknowledgements

-The design of the zhash algorithm is heavily inspired by Ben Laurie's [ObjectHash] algorithm, and is also a major impetus for the existence of this entire project in the first place.
+The design of the Verihash algorithm is heavily inspired by Ben Laurie's [ObjectHash] algorithm, and is also a major impetus for the existence of this entire project in the first place.